ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

    <tr>
    <td><strong>param4</strong></td>
    <td>max dist</td>
    <td>Horizontal move limit (in meters, AMSL).
-If vehicle moves more than this
+If the vehicle moves more than this
-   distance from its location at the moment the command was executed, the command will be aborted and the mission will continue.
+   distance from its location at the moment the command was executed, the the command will be aborted and the mission will continue.
 Use 0 to indicate that there is no horizontal limit.
    </td>
    </tr>